The SRG/eROSITA All-Sky Survey. Optical identification and properties of galaxy clusters and groups in the western galactic hemisphere: The identified cluster and group catalog

 and its uncertainty

-It is determined by comparing the richness of the same clusters measured in different runs.
-The relations are fit by minimizing the uncertainty-weighted squared orthogonal distances to the best-fit line \citep{Boggs1989}.
-We also apply an orthogonal cut at low richness to not bias the slope.
+It was determined by comparing the richness of the same clusters measured in different runs.
+The relations were fit by minimizing the uncertainty-weighted squared orthogonal distances to the best-fit line \citep{Boggs1989}.
+We also applied an orthogonal cut at low richness to not bias the slope.
 The resulting scaling factors are given in Table \ref{tab:lambdanorm}.